SolarHive

 Desk Research

-Why solar adoption remains low
+Solar adoption remains low

-Our desk research revealed that despite growing interest:
+Our desk research revealed us why.

 50%